What is Discount Factor?

 Generally speaking, there are two approaches to calculating the discount factor, but in either case, the discount factor is a function of the:

 - Discount Rate → The discount rate can be thought of as representing the percentage of return that you could have received by investing that dollar, if you had received it today.

-The reason you would prefer to have $1 today than $1 three years from now is because if you received the $1 three years from now, you would have missed out on a full three years where you could have invested that $1 and ended up with more than $1 by the end of that time.
+The reason you would prefer to have $1 today than $1 three years from now is that if you received the $1 three years from now, you would have missed out on a full three years when you could have invested that $1 and ended up with more than $1 by the end of that time.

 Alternatively, the formula can also be re-arranged to state the following.

 Either formula could be used in Excel; however, we will be using the first formula in our example as it is a bit more convenient

 To arrive at the present value using the first approach, the factor would then be multiplied by the cash flow to get the present value (“PV”).

 While the discount rate remains constant throughout the projection, the period number rising is what causes the factor to decrease over time.

 Note that the period can be whatever length you want (years, months, days, even hours) – but it is critical to ensure that the period is aligned with the implied period of the discount rate.

 Intuitively, the discount factor, which is always calculated by one divided by a figure, decreases the cash flow values.
-This also ties back to what we discussed in the beginning, where receiving $1 today is more valuable than receiving $1 in the future.
+This also ties back to what we discussed at the beginning, where receiving $1 today is more valuable than receiving $1 in the future.

 To tie this back to the example using $1, assuming a 10% discount rate and a one-year time horizon – the discount factor would be calculated as: